Tip 1: Auto-filed news articles means you won’t be starting from scratch

 Tip 4: Take advantage of Prepd’s team management tools

 Finally, keep in mind that Prepd offers a range of team management features that are very useful during a software transition.
-The analytical tools in Prepd’s Dashboard hold teams accountable; you can download activity reports and view filing activity for both your team as a whole and individual contributors.
+The analytical tools in Prepd’s Classroom hold teams accountable; you can download activity reports and view filing activity for both your team as a whole and individual contributors.
 Moreover, every Monday morning, Prepd automatically emails a weekly activity report to the entire team.
 When coaches and team leaders can easily track participation, engaging the entire team and encouraging filing becomes easy.

 So, how do I get started?